ClassicWannabe/scopic-auction/README.md

 ```
 Open http://127.0.0.1:8000/ in the browser of your choice.
 To access the admin panel go to http://127.0.0.1:8000/trYmXDMI9XA7G9ce6wD4Su+yFfTDET1p8QW46hCyYTI=/

-To populate fake data in DB you can run the following command:
+To populate DB with fake data you can run the following command:
 ```
 $ python populate.py
 ```